 Working on self-reflection is an important skill, so we introduce our four main buckets (Appreciation, worries & concerns, suggestions, and questions).
 Children are encouraged to reflect on anything that stuck with them, write them on a paper slip and put them in the bucket.
 They have the choice to write their names or keep as anonymous.

 We sit every morning to reflect and read what we have in the buckets.
 Yesterday one of the kids wrote in the worries and concerns bucket " I am worried and concerned about a bad dream I had last night!"

 Sometimes it's all about little things that can affect the kids and we need to be aware of those little things as they matter.

-Another skill we focus on in elementary from the beginning of the year is giving constructive feedback to one another.
+Another skill we focus on in elementary from the beginning of the year is giving constructive feedback to one another if someone asked for feedback.
 We follow the What Went Well (WWW) and Even Better If (EBI) strategy.

 First I draw the outline of anything.
 It could be an outline of a person, car, house,...etc.

 Then, I ask them what they think about my drawing.
 Most of the times, they don't like it!

 So instead of saying "It looks soo funny!" we teach them how to give a constructive feedback.
 For instance, " I like how straight the house outline is, it would even be better if you add a door and color it."
 Then, I invite more kids to give me constructive feedback to help me make my house even more beautiful.